Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

-|Boston Children's Hospital/Dana-Farber Cancer Institute||fellowship||Pediatric Hematology/Oncology||2017|
+|Boston Children's Hospital/Dana-Farber Cancer Institute||Fellowship||Pediatric Hematology/Oncology||2017|

-|Boston Children's Hospital/Boston Medical Center||residency||Pediatrics||2014|
+|Boston Children's Hospital/Boston Medical Center||Residency||Pediatrics||2014|

-|Abia State University||medical school||Doctor of Medicine||2004|
+|Abia State University||Medical School||Doctor of Medicine||2004|

-Dr. Nmazuo Ozuah is a member of the Global Pediatric Hematology-Oncology Excellence (HOPE), and the Lymphoma Program at Texas Children's Cancer and Hematology Centers.
+Dr. Nmazuo Ozuah is a member of the Global Pediatric Hematology-Oncology Excellence (HOPE), and the Lymphoma Program at Texas Children's Cancer and Hematology Center.
 His main interest is improving treatment outcomes for children with cancer in resource-limited settings, in particular Sub-Saharan Africa.